Pierre visits the World Expo in Brussels in 1958 with his son François.

 Let’s remember the courageous individuals of the resistance across Europe during World War II.
 These unsung heroes risked everything under brutal Nazi occupation.
 Working in the shadows with limited resources and under constant threat, they waged a covert war of resilience and defiance.
 Their often-overlooked sacrifices remain a powerful testament to the pursuit of justice and freedom, efforts vital to the Allied victory and the peace we enjoy today.

 According to Livre d’Or des Prisons from the L.P.P.D, more than 10,000 patriotic Luxembourgers were members of the resistance or clandestine organisations.
 The Luxembourg resistance movements were able to hide 300 political refugees and more than 3,500 young men who had escaped forced conscription into the German army out of 12,080.
-350 Luxembourgers fought in the maquis (forest camps) in Belgium and France.
-Approximately 57 members of the active Luxembourg resistance were executed by the Nazis.
-74 Luxembourgers who fought in the Ardennes section of the Red Lion Brigade lost their lives.
+350 Luxembourgers fought in the maquis (forest camps) in Belgium and France and 74 of them lost their lives.
+Over 50 members of the active Luxembourg resistance were executed by the Nazis.
+A significant number of others died in captivity in concentration camps.

 In France, it is estimated that between 300,000 to 500,000 people were involved in the resistance.
 Around 100,000 were fighters or operatives and hundreds of thousands provided shelter, transport, false papers, food to resisters or distributed propaganda.
 It is said that between 30,000 to 35,000 French resisters were tortured and executed, killed in action or died in captivity.
 Another 60,000 to 70,000 of those deported perished in Nazi concentration camps.